 The versatile scrubber.

-Raise or lower the squeegee with a simple pull of the adjustment handle on the back of the scrubber.
-Put the squeegee down to dry the floor as you go.
+Raise and lower the squeegee with a simple pull of the adjustable handle on the back of the scrubber.
+When you lower the squeegee, the vacuum will start immediately.
+The combination of the squeegee and vacuum will dry the floor as you go.

 Scrub Deck Control

-Similarly, you can easily raise or lower the brush head with the push of a conveniently placed foot pedal.
-A brush icon will appear on the control panel screen when the brush head is down in scrubbing position.
+As with the squeegee, you can easily raise and lower the scrub deck with the push of the foot pedal located at the back of the scrubber.
+A brush icon will appear on the control panel screen when the brush head is down and in the scrubbing position.
+The flow of water and solution will begin once you press the handle to start moving forward.

 Intuitive Touch Points